CainEastman/ygo-embed/PLANNING.md

     - Centralizes configuration values
     - Improves maintainability

+### Code File Guidelines
+- Each module should maintain a single responsibility
+- All code files should be 500 lines or less for maintainability
+- When a module approaches the line limit, consider further decomposition
+- Consistent use of constants across modules
+- Standardized error handling and logging approaches

 ### Component Flow
 1. Main module initializes and loads other modules
 2. Parse page for card references on load